-APP adds:

-The 12th main committee pressed his inability to receive pressed his inability to receive main at 10 a.m. the draft after Prof. Ghafoor Minister Bhutto had called it a "take it or leave the covernment side it" document.
+Ghafoor sub-committee met ing.
+Ghafoor sub-committee met mg. at the National Assembly APP adds: here for three hours this morning.
+Earlier, Mr. Pirzada had ex The 12th main committee pressed his inability to receive meeting will begin at 10 a.m. the draft after Prof. Ghafoor With Prime Minister Bhutto had called it a "take it or leave Coverament side it" document.